UkiDLucas/UkiDLucas.github.io/_pages/markdown.md

 ## Tips and hints

 * Name a file ".md" to have it render in markdown, name it ".html" to render in HTML.
-* Go to the [commit list](https://github.com/academicpages/academicpages.github.io/commits/master) (on your repo) to find the last version Github built with Jekyll.
+* Go to the [Actions](https://github.com/UkiDLucas/UkiDLucas.github.io/actions) to find the last version Github built with Jekyll.
   * Green check: successful build
   * Orange circle: building
   * Red X: error